 alt="") to hide decorative images, make sure that there is no space character in between the quotes.
 If a space character is present, the image may not be effectively hidden from assistive technologies.
 For instance, some screen readers will still announce the presence of an image if a space is put between the quotes.

 Superfluous information in alternative text:

 Usually there’s no need to include words like “image”, “icon” or “picture” in the alt text.
-People who can see will know this already and screen readers announce the presence of an image.
-If it’s a painting, photograph or illustration, that may be a good case for including text that describes the type of image, but it’s best to avoid the more generic terms.
+People who can see will know this already, and screen readers announce the presence of an image.
+In some situations it may be important to distinguish between a painting, photograph, or illustration etc., but it’s best to avoid the more generic use of the terms.